 Resolve the artifactLocation as far as possible using the procedure specified in §3.14.10.
 Denote the resolved artifactLocation by a.

-For every versionControlDetails object vcd in the versionControlProvenance property (§3.14.9) of the containing run object (§3.14), resolve the artifactLocation object specified by vcd.mappedTo, again using the procedure specified in §3.14.10.
+For every versionControlDetails object vcd in theRun.versionControlProvenance (§3.14.9), resolve the artifactLocation object specified by vcd.mappedTo, again using the procedure specified in §3.14.10.
 Denote each such resolved artifactLocation object by v.

 Let S be the set of all versionControlDetails objects vcd for which v.uriBaseId equals a.uriBaseId and v.uri is a prefix of a.uri.